The Cheesecake Factory is a popular American restaurant chain famous for its cheesecakes and large food portions.

 The Cheesecake Factory and its competitors all have unique selling points (USP) which help consumers to choose a destination.

-Customers who may be craving dessert, in particular cheesecake, will be drawn to the Cheesecake Factory.
+Customers who may be craving dessert, particularly cheesecake, will be drawn to the Cheesecake Factory.

 It has also received a heavy promotion through a collaboration with the Big Bang Theory – one of the most successful sitcoms of all time.

-This would see the Cheesecake Factory get named dropped and featured in many episodes of the show.
+The Cheesecake Factory was named dropped and featured in many episodes of the show.

 Another advantage of the Cheesecake Factory is that they target locations to be near, or within, upscale shopping centers.